-Young Fajara only doing was what he had been taught in his Johari Sunday school class at Nairobi Chapel, Ngong Road.
-Every week, his teachers give him and his colleagues devotionals.
-They are encouraged to gather a few friends weekly during school lunch time and spend ten minutes sharing God's word with them.
-Fajara's experience is one of the testimonies from parents and schools about the outcome of such little faithful efforts by the Sunday school children.
+Young Fajara was only doing what he had been taught in his Johari Sunday school class at Nairobi Chapel, Ngong Road.
+Every week, his teachers encouraged to gather a few friends weekly during school lunch time and spend ten minutes sharing God's Word with them.